PrasadCodesML/MAE-Slayer---Fine-Tuning-Regression-for-Optimal-Accuracy/README.md

 # All-Out-on-Regression
-In this dataset i selected a complex regression dataset and tried to increase accuracy as much as possible at starting i use ANN and then i used Supervised ML using AutoML
+In this dataset i selected a complex regression dataset and tried to increase accuracy as much as possible at starting i use ANN and using `KerasTuner` on ANN, then i used Supervised ML using AutoML

-There were 17 model tried using ANN and AutoML and the best model was of supervised ML using H2o for AutoML and the best model was StackedEnsemble, ANN was close by
+There were 17 model tried using ANN and AutoML and the best model was of supervised ML using H2o for AutoML and the best model was `StackedEnsemble`, ANN was close by

 1. After importing the data i observed that there were too many categorical columns so i decided to keep those columns only which have less no. of category, but almost all of the columns were having proper no. of category.